-Table 134: Transfer of data - communication attributes
+Table 143: Transfer of data - communication attributes

-Type of area Normal Degraded Emergency
+Type of area Normal (volume) Degraded (volume) Emergency (volume)

-Station (volume) High (volume) High (volume) High
+Station High High High

-¥ Ŭ

 Yard High High High

 Line High High High

-Table 135: Transfer of data - anticipated frequency of use
+Table 144: Transfer of data - anticipated frequency of use

-6.21 Record and broadcast
+6.21 Record and broadcast of information

-- 6.21.1.1 A user shall be able to record a voice or a video message that can subsequently be transmitted to selected users based on their identity and/or location. - 6.21.2 Rationale - 6.21.2.1 There may be occasions when a controller is required to pass relevant operational information to trains within their area of responsibility for example to reduce workload during degraded operating conditions.
+6.21.1.1 A user shall be able to record a voice or a video information that can subsequently be transmitted to selected users based on their identity and/or location.

+6.21.2.1 There may be occasions when a controller is required to pass relevant operational information to trains within their area of responsibility for example to reduce workload during degraded operating conditions.
-- 6.21.3.1 Any authorised user excluding members of the public. - 6.21.4 Functional attributes - 6.21.4.1 The controller shall be able to generate a message - 6.21.4.2 The controller shall be able to store generated messages for future use. - 6.21.4.3 The controller shall be able to define the number of occasions the message will be transmitted. - 6.21.4.4 The controller shall be able to define the interval between broadcasts. - 6.21.4.5 The system shall enable a controller to define the area over which the recorded message will be transmitted. - 6.21.4.6 The controller shall be able to cancel the transmission of the recorded message at any time.

-6.21.4.7 The controller shall be have the ability to establish trigger mechanisms to commence the broadcast.
+- 6.21.4.1 The controller shall be able to generate a information - 6.21.4.2 The controller shall be able to store generated information for future use. - 6.21.4.3 The controller shall be able to define the number of occasions the information will be transmitted. - 6.21.4.4 The controller shall be able to define the interval between broadcasts. - 6.21.4.5 The controller shall be able to cancel the transmission of the recorded information at any time. - 6.21.4.6 The controller shall be have the ability to establish trigger mechanisms to commence the broadcast. - 6.21.4.7 The controller shall be able to determine the geographic area over which the recorded information will be transmitted.
+For example an entire area of responsibility, a sub-area within an area of responsibility, a defined train detection section or specific group of trains.

-- 6.21.4.8 The controller shall be able to determine the geographic area over which the recorded message will be transmitted.
-For example an entire area of responsibility, a sub-area within an area of responsibility, a defined train detection section or specific group of trains. - 6.21.4.9 An option shall be provided to allow the driver to acknowledge a broadcast, and to allow the controller to receive the acknowledgement. - 6.21.5 Usability criteria - 6.21.5.1 The controller shall be able to listen to the generated message prior to it being transmitted. - 6.21.5.2 The duration of the generated message shall be displayed to the controller. - 6.21.6 Related application interfaces - 6.21.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 136 included within their profile.
+- 6.21.4.8 An option shall be provided to allow the driver to acknowledge a broadcast, and to allow the controller to receive the acknowledgement. - 6.21.5 Usability criteria - 6.21.5.1 The controller shall be able to listen to the generated information prior to it being transmitted. - 6.21.5.2 The duration of the generated information shall be displayed to the controller. - 6.21.6 Related application interfaces - 6.21.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 145 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

 8.5 Authorisation of communication

 8.7 Authorisation of application

 8.8 QoS Class Negotiation

 8.12 Arbitration

 8.10 Secure data communication

-5.19 Voice Recording and access to the recorded data

 5.20 Data recording and access

-Table 136: Record and broadcast - related application list
+Table 145: Record and broadcast - related application list

-URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.21 Uni- directional Voice 0/100 User-to- User/Multi- user Low Low Normal Normal High Uni- directional Data 0/100 User-to- User/Multi- user Low Medium Normal Normal High
+URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.21 Bi- directional Data 5/95 User-to- User/Multi- user Normal Medium Normal Normal High

-Table 137: Record and broadcast - controller to driver(s) - communication attributes
+Table 146: Record and broadcast - controller to driver(s) - communication attributes

-Type of area Normal (volume) Degraded Emergency
+Type of area Normal (volume) Degraded (volume) Emergency (volume)

 Station Low Medium Medium

 Yard Low Low Low

-Line Low Medium Medium
+Lino Low Modium Modium

-Table 138: Record and broadcast - controller to driver(s) - anticipated frequency of use
+Table 147: Record and broadcast - controller to driver(s) - anticipated frequency of use